NabuCasa/snitun/README.md

 ## Fernet token

-The session master create a fernet token from client's config (aes/whitelist) and attach the hostname and a utc timestamp until this token is valid.
+The session master creates a fernet token from client's config (aes/whitelist) and attaches the hostname and a utc timestamp with the lifetime validity of this token.

 ```json
 {